Nodnarboen/k8s-workshop/labs/lab1/README.md

 <b>gcloud container clusters create performgo2019 --no-enable-legacy-authorization</b>

-For an Containerd cluster, use the following command
+For an Containerd as a container runtime and to use Istio in GKE, use the following command

-<b>gcloud container clusters create performgo2019 --image-type=cos_containerd --cluster-version=1.11 --addons=Istio --istio-config=auth=MTLS_PERMISSIVE </b>
+<b>gcloud beta container clusters create performgo2019 --image-type=cos_containerd --cluster-version=1.11 --addons=Istio --istio-config=auth=MTLS_PERMISSIVE </b>

 Once completed, you will have a running GKE Cluster!